laurenceandrews/carbon-project-rater/README.md

 ## 📊 Overview
 The Carbon Project Rater is a full-stack application designed to rate carbon offset projects based on their effectiveness in emissions capture, avoidance, and sequestration.
 This system is currently an exercise in utilising a combination of industry standard tools and modern technologies to provide a robust backend, frontend, and API layer.

+This application has been deployed live via AWS at http://case-study.laurenceandrews.com/.

 ![Home Page](./screenshots/Home.png)

 ## 💻 Technologies Used